 “Through models like Frosty we can make better practice situations for our students,” Cerfogli said.
 “Practice makes perfect but with the Clinical Skills Laboratory we aim to make even better practice with better ultimate results.”

 Frosty now has company.
-A full-size equine palpation/colic simulator is arrived and will provide students with even more opportunities.
+A full-size equine palpation/colic simulator will provide students with even more opportunities.
 And that isn’t all.

 Additional models have been recently added to the Clinical Skills Laboratory including:

 - Equine neck venipuncture and equine GI tract and belly tap;